Diagnostic Performance of Universal-Learning Ultrasound AI Across Multiple Organs and Tasks: the UUSIC25 Challenge: Results

-\textbf{Efficiency-Accuracy Trade-off (Figure \ref{fig:composite_results}C).} Clinical translation requires models that are not only accurate but also deployable.
+\difftextbytt{\textbf{Deployment Feasibility: High Performance with Minimal Resource Cost (Figure \ref{fig:composite_results}B).}} Clinical translation requires models that are not only accurate but also deployable.
 We identified a distinct trade-off between diagnostic accuracy and computational resource consumption.
 The winning algorithm (SMART) achieved an optimal balance, delivering top-tier diagnostic accuracy with a moderate inference time (36.03s) and a low memory footprint (0.59GB), making it suitable for standard clinical consoles.
 In contrast, while the fastest algorithm achieved inference speeds of 7.14s, it incurred a massive memory cost (12.41GB), limiting its utility on portable ultrasound devices.
 Most Transformer-based solutions converged in the center of the efficiency spectrum, suggesting an emerging architectural standard for medical foundation models.

-\textbf{Discriminative Ability (Figure \ref{fig:composite_results}D-E).} ROC analysis highlighted the robustness of general-purpose models in handling disparate visual tasks.
+\difftextbytt{\textbf{Diagnostic Precision: Does Generalization Compromise Accuracy?
+(Figure \ref{fig:composite_results}D).}} ROC analysis highlighted the robustness of general-purpose models in handling disparate visual tasks.
 In the focal task of breast malignancy classification, the top models achieved high specificity in the low false-positive rate region, a critical trait for minimizing unnecessary biopsies.
 Similarly, in texture-based fatty liver diagnosis, these architectures effectively captured diffuse echotexture changes with AUCs exceeding 0.85.
-However, performance was notably lower for complex diagnostic tasks subject to high inter-observer variability, such as appendicitis and molecular subtyping (see \textbf{eFigure 3 in Supplement}), underscoring current limits in extracting sub-visual biomarkers.
-Furthermore, visual inspection of segmentation probability maps confirmed that top-performing models maintained high boundary adherence across varying morphological complexities, from large fetal heads to irregular breast tumors (\textbf{eFigure 2 in Supplement}).
+However, performance was notably lower for complex diagnostic tasks subject to high inter-observer variability, such as appendicitis and molecular subtyping (see \textbf{eFigure 2 in Supplement}), underscoring current limits in extracting sub-visual biomarkers.
+Furthermore, visual inspection of segmentation probability maps confirmed that top-performing models maintained high boundary adherence across varying morphological complexities, from large fetal heads to irregular breast tumors (\textbf{eFigure 1 in Supplement}).